Count Your Blessings: Background and recording

 Following the release of their first extended play This Is What the Edge of Your Seat Was Made For in October 2004, Bring Me the Horizon toured extensively while writing new material for their full-length debut album.
-Due to the number of shows the band were playing at the time, much of the material was written quickly before recording was due to begin – drummer Matt Nicholls claimed that three songs were written in the space of two days due to the upcoming deadline.
-A number of songs are re-recordings of early demos that the band had taped for a project titled The Bedroom Sessions and in a broadcast session for the UK station Radio 1, namely "(I Used to Make Out With) Medusa", "Off the Heezay" and "Liquor & Love Lost" (then known as "Dragon Slaying").
+Due to the number of shows the band were playing at the time, much of the material was written quickly before recording was due to begin—drummer Matt Nicholls claimed that three songs were written in the space of two days due to the upcoming deadline.

-Recording took place at DEP International Studios in Birmingham with producer Dan Sprigg, who had previously worked with bands including Cradle of Filth, Napalm Death and, more recently, Lostprophets.
+Recording took place at DEP International Studios in Birmingham, West Midlands with producer Dan Sprigg, who had previously worked with bands including Cradle of Filth, Napalm Death, and, more recently, Lostprophets.
 Frontman Oliver Sykes described the recording process as "an intense experience" due to the group's desire to make the best debut album they could, with biographer Ben Welch claiming that they "were starting to feel the pressure of all of the hype that was building around them" at the time.
 Due to the studio's location in the centre of the city, the young band members (all under 20 years old at the time) would often leave the studio to explore the city and would only spend their mandatory time in the studio working on their parts; this meant that each individual member ended up recording the majority of their contributions to the album alone, rather than the full unit performing together.